mayankdubey1996/DSA_and_Leetcode/2.Binary Search/Readme.md

 - `arr1 = [2,4,9,10,12,14,18,19]` -> sorted array in Ascending order
 - `arr2 = [19,12,6,5,3,-1,-7,-8]` -> sorted array in Descending order

-- Let's say we want to search 18 `target=18` in `arr1` we can certainly apply linear search, worst case time complexity for linear search is O(n).
+- Let's say we want to search 18 `target=18` in `arr1` we can certainly apply linear search but worst case time complexity of linear search is O(n).

 - Can we do better? given that array is sorted.